 Seal of the United States Marine CorpsEmblem of the U.S. Department of the ArmyEmblem of the United States Air ForceSeal of the United States Department of the NavySeal of the United States Coast Guard

-When transitioning out of the Military make sure that you are capturing all of your military experience and training on your resume.
+When transitioning out of the Military make sure you capture all of your military experience and training on the resume you submit.

-Below are a few tools, links and resume tips that can assist you in the process.
+Below are tools, links, and resume tips to assist you in the process.

 Build Your Future: Military Crosswalk